hashicorp/envconsul/README.md

 $ make
 ```

-This process will create `bin/envconsul` which make be invoked as a binary.
+This process will create `bin/envconsul` which may be invoked as a binary.

 Usage